sooriyaarachchi/pybites.github.io-src/content/codechallenge13.md

 * Print the top 20 highest rated directors with their movies ordered desc on rating.

-It should look something like this (indeed some awesome movies in there!):
+It should look something like this (indeed some awesome movies here!):

 	01. Sergio Leone                                         8.5
 	------------------------------------------------------------